Ralitsa Tcholakova: Career

 Tcholakova has an international solo career, and has performed as a soloist with orchestras and at chamber music series and festivals in Albania, Argentina, Austria, Belgium, Bulgaria, Canada, Chile, Czech Republic, Denmark, Ecuador, France, Germany, Macedonia, Russia, Slovakia, Slovenia, Serbia, USA, Paraguay and Uruguay.
 Her concerts have been recorded for broadcast for CBC and other radio stations in Canada, as well as for Bulgarian and Argentinean National radio and television.

 Tcholakova is also a published author.
 In 2006, her essay Footsteps to Eternity about Mozart's life, was published in the first anthology book in connection with the celebration of the composer's 250th birth anniversary in Bulgaria.
 The anthology Mozart-Genius is a project sponsored by the Austrian Embassy in Sofia, Bulgaria.

 In 2008 her paper on "Women Composers from Quebec city" was published in a Journal for Canadian Studies in Argentina.

 In 2006 the Canadian Embassy in Romania granted Tcholakova their entire budget for promotion of Canadian Culture in Bulgaria, in order to organize "Days of Canadian Culture" festivals in Sofia, November 24–26, 2006, December 1–2, 2007, November 29–30, 2008, November 29-December 5, 2010 and November 29–30, 2012.

 In June 2008 Ralitsa Tcholakova received a grant from Ottawa City Arts Funding for music recording and together with Elaine Keillor recently recorded a CD at the Glenn Gould Studio in Toronto.
 The CD “Remembered Voices” features music by Canadian composers Gena Branscombe, Violet Archer, Mary Gardiner and Patrick Cardy, as well as pieces by the Bulgarian composer Pantcho Vladigerov.
 The CD is released under the label “Carleton Sound” affiliated with Carleton University and distributed to all CBC (national radio) libraries across Canada.

-Ralitsa has recorded a numerous CDs with grants from FACTOR and Ottawa City Arts Funding such as "Soul of Tango", "Remembered Voices", "Ballade of the North", "Rally Live" in concert etc.
+Ralitsa has recorded numerous CDs with grants from FACTOR and Ottawa City Arts Funding such as "Soul of Tango", "Remembered Voices", "Ballade of the North", "Rally Live" in concert etc.

 Her CDs are highly acclaimed.
-The CD "Ballad of the North" consisting music by Canadian women composers received a grant from SOCAN foundation towards international distribution to 135 radio stations around the world.
+The CD "Ballad of the North" consisting of music by Canadian women composers received a grant from SOCAN foundation towards international distribution to 135 radio stations around the world.

+Her CD, “Aboriginal Inspirations” featuring multiple Grammy winner Ron Korb is promoted nationally and internationally by the Canadian Music Centre and NAXOS.
+Since 2015, Ralitsa has performed annual recitals at the Parliament of Canada.